 A wide range of materials are continually reviewed for the MCH Navigator website and social media avenues, from just-in-time modules, tutorials, and webinars to courses, institutes, and certificate programs.

-Project faculty and advisory group members utilize the de Beaumont Foundation's Pubic Health Workforce Continuing and Professional Education (CPE) Quality E-Learning Standards (1/20/16 draft), a set of 8 general standards adapted with permission from the Quality Matters CPE Rubric, as a basis to vet learning opportunities.
+Project faculty and advisory group members utilize the de Beaumont Foundation's Pubic Health Workforce Continuing and Professional Education (CPE) Quality E-Learning Standards (1/20/16 draft), a set of 8 general standards adapted with permission from the Quality Matters CPE Rubric, and Quality Standards for Training Design and Delivery v.
+1.0: Online Learning Edition, developed in collaboration with the Public Health Learning Network, as a basis to vet learning opportunities.
 They then employ a three-pronged approach to determine whether materials are accurate and applicable to MCH professionals and students in a variety of settings.